airbytehq/airbyte/docs/architecture/full-refresh.md

 ## In the future

 We will consider making other flavors of full refresh configurable as first-class citizens in Airbyte. e.g. On new data, copy old data to a new table with a timestamp, and then replace the original table with the new data.
-As always, we will focus on adding these options in such a way that the behavior of each integration is both well documented and predictable.
+As always, we will focus on adding these options in such a way that the behavior of each connector is both well documented and predictable.